Dear All,

 No one can ever say what kind of package they will end up earning.
 The IT industry was paying better than other industries in the past, but I think the situation has changed.
 Construction & FMCG are also paying well, along with Telecom.

 I went through the link you shared.
 The information shared is not sufficient to draw a conclusion about its suitability.
-Nowhere do they mention about the course content, duration or cost.
-I suggest you ask them for the names of organizations who are hiring HR people with the qualification Ripple is providing.
+Nowhere do they mention the course content, duration, or cost.
+I suggest you ask them for the names of organizations that are hiring HR people with the qualifications Ripple is providing.

 Ryan